-A dip in confidence is all it takes to set off a bank run and the Heinze brother’s failure was enough catalyst to trigger distrust.
+Bank runs are an irrational fear made real as more and more people race to pull their money out of a bank.
+A dip in confidence is all it takes to set off a bank run and the Heinze brother’s failure was enough of a catalyst to trigger distrust.

-The bank run began October 17th, at the banks controlled by Augustus Heinze and Charles Morse.
-Augustus’s bank, The State Savings Bank of Butte, Montana was insolvent within a day.
+The bank run began October 17th at the banks controlled by Augustus Heinze and Charles Morse.
+Augustus’s bank, The State Savings Bank of Butte, Montana held loans with United Copper stock as collateral.
+It was insolvent within a day.
 In less than a week, the run spilled over to banks merely associated with them, including the third-largest trust in New York, The Knickerbocker Trust Company.

 Once the Knickerbocker Trust was hit, it failed a day later.
 But the bank run wasn’t done.
 Lending dried up and the panic reached the stock market.

-It was Morgan who stepped in at the last minute to provide the much-needed liquidity to quell the panic because no one else could do it.
+It was J.P.
+Morgan who stepped in at the last minute to act as lender of last resort.
+He gathered the biggest bankers in New York to pool their money, provide the much-needed liquidity to quell the panic, and return confidence to the system.